Cghlewis/codebook-pkg-comparison/README.md

 If you see that I have mistakenly marked any category for any package, please let me know and I will update!

-Ultimately I have narrowed the table down to these 5 packages.
+Ultimately I have narrowed the table down to these 4 packages.
 I removed several packages from this final table because they do not work well with `haven::labelled()` data and/or they do not meet enough of the criteria above.

-*Note: `dataMaid` has been renamed to `dataReporter`.
-You can read more about it [here](https://github.com/ekstroem/dataMaid).

 ![](https://github.com/Cghlewis/codebook-pkg-comparison/blob/main/img.PNG)